graylakevalley/valley_tracker/README.md

 # Analyzing your own Cube drafts

+This is a copied and edited version of the tireless-tracker project created by Jett Crowdis https://github.com/jett-crowdis/tireless-tracker .
+The original code was not functional with the changes to Scryfalls API over the years so I have updated it to a working state.
+The write-up below is **NOT** my creation and comes from the original README.
+Most of the syntax is the same so none of the below needed to be altered.

 This code accompanies the Tireless Tracker article Analyzing your own Cube drafts.
 There are two scripts in this directory:

 1. `analyze_decklists.py`: this script analyzes an input folder of decklists and outputs various analyses.